 You don’t need to have a child to know the word tantrum.
 It is so notorious that everyone has either seen one or experienced it first-hand.

 Tantrums can vary in type and intensity.
-They might involve crying, screaming, kicking, headbanging, back arching, falling to the floor or even breath holding.
-People making a tantrum are of the said to have ‘lost it’, and this situation is not exclusive for toddlers; older children and even adults can experience a tantrum when they feel overwhelmed by their emotions and can’t manage or don’t have the adequate skills to self-regulate.
+They might involve crying, screaming, kicking, head banging, back arching, falling to the floor, or even breath holding.
+People making a tantrum are said to have ‘lost it’, and this situation is not exclusive for toddlers; older children and even adults can experience a tantrum when they feel overwhelmed by their emotions and can’t manage or don’t have the adequate skills to self-regulate.

 What are the possible causes of a tantrum:

-- Temperament: Your child’s tolerance for frustration can influence his or her reaction.
+- Temperament: Your child’s tolerance for frustration can influence his reaction.
 A kid who gets easily upset may be quicker to react and have more tantrums

-- Hunger, tiredness and overstimulation: These sensations are difficult to decipher for children.
+- Hunger, tiredness, and overstimulation: These sensations are difficult to decipher for children.
 Ever heard the phrase hangry?
-Body needs have a great impact on our behavior and not noticing them can be triggers for tantrums.
+Body needs have a great impact on our behavior and not noticing them can trigger tantrums.

-- Frustration and loss of control: If a toddler wants to complete a task above his or her developmental level or is faced with the will power of an older child or sibling, he or she might cope with a tantrum.
+- Frustration and loss of control: If a toddler wants to complete a task above his developmental level or is faced with the will power of an older child or sibling, he might cope with a tantrum.

 Dealing with my child’s tantrums: